Bündnerfleisch: Consumption

 Bündnerfleisch is sliced very thinly and served with bread.
 It is often part of the traditional dish raclette, served to accompany the cheese of the same name alongside ham and vegetables.
 It can also be cut into strips or little cubes and served in soup.

 Commercialisation

-Most Bündnerfleisch is consumed inside Switzerland, but some is exported within Europe, to Canada and the United States and to Japan.
+Most Bündnerfleisch is consumed inside Switzerland, but some is exported within Europe, to Canada, the United States and Japan.

 Variants

 Bündnerfleisch appears to be related to the dried meat product from the Besançon region of France known as 'brési'.
 It is also very similar to bresaola, which is produced in the neighbouring Italian province of Valtellina; unlike Bündnerfleisch, bresaola is not pressed, though.

-Media references

-On September 25, 2010, Switzerland's finance minister Hans-Rudolf Merz, reading in parliament a nearly incomprehensibly dry text which had been prepared by bureaucrats, started giggling uncontrollably when he reached a mention of Bündnerfleisch.

-On the television show Frasier, in episode 7 of season 5 (The Perfect Guy) Niles is delighted to purchase Bündnerfleisch at Robert's Gourmet Goodies.
-He refers to Bündnerfleisch as "Swiss prosciutto".